 Support groups can help connect people who have a child or other family member affected with long-chain L-3 hydroxyacyl-CoA dehydrogenase deficiency (LCHAD) with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for affected individuals and their families, as well as health care providers.

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a physician who specializes in metabolism, a dietician who can help plan your child’s specialized diet, and other medical resources in your community.
 Depending on the signs and symptoms of your baby’s long-chain L-3 hydroxyacyl-CoA dehydrogenase deficiency (LCHAD), your baby’s doctor may work with other doctors who specialize in treating the heart, lungs, or muscles to care for your child.
 Some children with LCHAD have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

 Because LCHAD is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for LCHAD, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
 The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 Adam is a young man with long-chain L-3 hydroxyacyl-CoA dehydrogenase deficiency (LCHAD).
 His condition was identified five months after birth.
 His family made a website to share his challenges and successes in living with the condition.
 Visit their website for more information.